-It attracts countless international students annually.
+Industrial Engineering attracts countless international students annually.
 It promises the best of Engineering and Business.
-It is gives undergrads key notions about the design, planning and optimisation of production and manufacturing processes.
+It gives undergrads key notions about the design, planning and optimisation of production and manufacturing processes.
 That’s the core of an Industrial Engineering Bachelor’s degree.

-Stay tuned as we look at the bigger picture and see why you should study it, what to expect from an Industrial Engineering degree, and what are your career prospects.
+Stay tuned as we look at the bigger picture and give you more details about what Industrial Engineering is, why you should study Industrial Engineering, what to expect from such a degree, and what your career prospects would be after graduation.

 - You’ll be part of a dynamic field - technology always evolves, and you will have to keep up with it all, always learning how to bring about innovation.